ProjectQ-Framework/ProjectQ/README.rst

 Getting started
 ---------------

 To start using ProjectQ, simply follow the installation instructions in the `tutorials <http://projectq.readthedocs.io/en/latest/tutorials.html>`__.
 There, you will also find OS-specific hints, a small introduction to the ProjectQ syntax, and a few `code examples <http://projectq.readthedocs.io/en/latest/examples.html>`__.
+More example codes and tutorials can be found in the examples folder `here <https://github.com/ProjectQ-Framework/ProjectQ/tree/develop/examples>`__ on GitHub.

 Also, make sure to check out the `ProjectQ website <http://www.projectq.ch>`__ and the detailed `code documentation <http://projectq.readthedocs.io/en/latest/>`__.

 How to contribute